Does the mere mention of a financial plan bring to your mind the image of a confusing document?

 My Financial Plan for the Day I Have a Building Named After Me

-However if you plan things well there is a good chance you might get a school, hospital or any other cause close to your heart that you want as your legacy.
+If you plan things well there is a good chance you might get a school, hospital or any other cause close to your heart that you want as your legacy.

 But here is the thing – All of this will likely happen when you are no longer around on this planet.

-As you have worked so hard all your life to earn your money, you will want to make sure that this money will be used in the way that you desire even if you are not around.
+Make sure that this money will be used in the way that you desire even if you are not around.

 How Do I Prepare For This Day

 To make sure your money does what you want it to do when you are gone, write a “WILL”.